R211 (New York City Subway car): Component orders

-There will be two options for additional cars: the first for 640 R211A cars and the second for 437 R211A or R211T cars.
-Option 2 is designed to accommodate either standard cars or open gangway cars, depending on the test results from the 20 R211T cars from the base order.
-If all options are exercised, the order would total 1,612 cars.
-Any additional cars that do not replace existing rolling stock will be used to expand the system's fleet.
+There will be two options for additional cars: the first comprises 640 R211A cars, and the second comprises 355 R211A cars and 80 R211T cars for a total of 1,610 cars including the base order.
+Any cars from the option orders that do not replace existing rolling stock will be used to expand the system's fleet.

-The R211 order would provide 1,015 new cars to replace the existing fleet, as well as up to 597 cars for fleet expansions following the extension of the Second Avenue Subway and the automation of the New York City Subway.
+The R211 order was expected to provide 1,015 new cars to replace the existing fleet, as well as up to 597 cars for fleet expansions following the extension of the Second Avenue Subway and the automation of the New York City Subway.
 The R211Ts would also increase capacity and allow passengers to walk seamlessly from one car to the next.